William Inge (American football): Coaching career

 Inge began his coaching career in 1998 as a graduate assistant and recruiting coordinator at Iowa.
 Inge continued in that role in 1999 when Hayden Fry retired and Kirk Ferentz succeeded Fry as head coach.
 In 2001, Northern Iowa head coach Mark Farley, then in his first year, hired Inge as his linebackers coach.
 Inge spent the next four years at Northern Iowa, becoming the defensive line coach in 2003 and the co-defensive coordinator and special teams coach in 2004.
 He left Northern Iowa in 2005 to coach the defensive line at the University of Colorado under head coach Gary Barnett; the 2005 team posted a 7–6 record and Barnett resigned at the end of the season.

 New San Diego State University head coach Chuck Long hired Inge to be linebackers coach, a position Inge held from 2006 to 2007.
-Inge was one of several former Iowa Hawkeyes on the staff under Long, himself a former coach and player there, although he and Inge did not overlap at the school.
+Inge was one of several former Iowa Hawkeyes on the staff under Long, who had starred at quarterback and was a former defensive backs coach during Inge's last 2 seasons as a player.
 Inge left after the 2007 season to become linebackers coach at the University of Cincinnati under head coach Brian Kelly.
 Inge coached at Cincinnati for the 2008 and 2009 seasons, Kelly's final two at Cincinnati before taking the head coaching job at the University of Notre Dame.